gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Oh, don't blame it," the bot said as Maddy opened her mouth.
 "Its processor is actually quite powerful, but it had very little experience interacting with other units.
-We incorpoated it into us almost without conflict."
+We incorporated it into us almost without conflict."
 Mouse bleeped in agreement as the bot put it back on the floor.

 "So now it's what, your slave?"